micro/services/routing/README.md

-Point to point routing directions
+Etas, routes and turn by turn directions

 # Routing Service

-The routing service provides point to point directions
+The routing service provides etas, gps routes and turn by turn directions.

 ## Features